Modern history of Yemen: 2000s

 On October 12, 2000, the USS Cole - an American guided missile destroyer - was attacked by waterborne terrorists as the American ship was refueling in the port of Aden.
 Two suicide bombers approached the Cole in a small boat loaded with explosives.
 Once alongside the ship, the men detonated the explosives, killing themselves and 17 American sailors.
 It was later determined the bombers were part of Osama bin Laden's Al-Qaida terrorist network.

 Constitutional amendments adopted in the summer of 2000 extended the presidential term by 2 years, thus moving the next presidential elections to 2006.
 The amendments also extended the parliamentary term of office to a 6-year term, thus moving elections for these seats to 2003.
 On 20 February 2001, a new constitutional amendment created a bicameral legislature, the Assembly of Representatives of Yemen, consisting of a Shura Council (111 seats; members appointed by the president) and a House of Representatives (301 seats; members elected by popular vote).

 In the 2000s the government has been fighting rebel groups such as the one led by Hussein al-Houthi's Zaydi movement Shabab al-Mu'mineen, "The Young Believers".
-(See Shia insurgency in Yemen.)